huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ## huggingface-cli delete-cache

 `huggingface-cli delete-cache` is a tool that helps you delete parts of your cache that you don't use anymore.
-This is useful to save disk space.
-To learn more on how to use this command, please refer to the [Manage your cache](./manage-cache#clean-cache-from-the-terminal) guide.
+This is useful for saving and freeing disk space.
+To learn more about using this command, please refer to the [Manage your cache](./manage-cache#clean-cache-from-the-terminal) guide.

 ## huggingface-cli env

-The `huggingface-cli env` command is a command to print details about your machine setup.
+The `huggingface-cli env` command prints details about your machine setup.
 This is useful when you open an issue on [GitHub](https://github.com/huggingface/huggingface_hub) to help the maintainers investigate your problem.

 ```bash
 >>> huggingface-cli env